-Mary Driscoll is APQC’s senior research fellow for Financial Management, responsible for identifying and disseminating best practices and metrics used to improve the effectiveness of chief financial officers and the finance function of organizations.
+Mary Driscoll is APQC’s principal research lead for Financial Management, responsible for identifying and disseminating best practices and metrics used to improve the effectiveness of chief financial officers and the finance function of organizations.

 She develops and executes at least six in-depth research programs each year, designing surveys, analyzing quantitative data, and interviewing executives considered to be true pioneers.
 Her recent research programs have delved into strategic risk management and advanced planning and financial analysis.
 She also produces a monthly webinar series on topics ranging from “Finance’s Role in Business Intelligence” and “Leading Practices in Financial Reporting” to “New Trends in Shared Services” and serves as a frequent contributor to APQC’s financial management blog.